How To Hire Roofing Sales People

 Start Your Own Company

-Truth of the matter is, if you’re any good at roofing sales, you’ll eventually start thinking about starting your own roofing company.
+The truth of the matter is, if you’re any good at roofing sales, you’ll eventually start thinking about starting your own roofing company.
 You’re probably even thinking about it now, aren’t you?

 I would tell you to stop thinking about it, but I know that won’t do any good.
 You won’t get it out of your head until the day you actually do it.

 1 or 2 of you will be fairly successful when you strike out on your own.
 A few will be able to stay afloat, but only during hail storms.
 The rest of you will cry yourself to sleep at night because of all the debt, liability and responsibility.
+When you’re not crying, you’ll be dreaming about the good ‘ole days when all you had to do was sell.

-You guys know me… I’m not just saying that.
+You guys know me… I’m not just saying that!

 It’s the truth.